rhiot/gitbook/tooling/cmd.md

     sudo passwd root

+For Raspbian, we recommend to use the default password - `raspberry`.

 ## shell-start

 Starts background shell process (if one is not started already).
 You can connect to a [shell](shell.md) process using SSH and